 The law provides citizens the ability to choose their government in free and fair periodic elections held by secret ballot and based on universal and equal suffrage.

 Elections and Political Participation

-Recent Elections: The most recent national elections were the June 26 and July 7 presidential elections and the June 2016 parliamentary election.
-In a July preliminary report, an Organization for Security and Cooperation in Europe (OSCE) limited election observation mission assessed the presidential elections were orderly and efficient.
-The mission, however, noted that the elections were characterized by allegations of vote buying and candidates’ involvement in corruption.
-The OSCE noted there was legal uncertainty surrounding the first-ever July presidential runoff because the electoral legal framework contained few runoff provisions.
-While the General Election Commission issued clarifying regulations in a timely manner, there was widespread perception that parties blurred the line between governing and campaigning between the two voting rounds.
+Recent Elections: The most recent national elections were the 2017 presidential elections and the 2016 parliamentary election.
+In a 2017 report, an Organization for Security and Cooperation in Europe (OSCE) limited election observation mission assessed the presidential elections as orderly and efficient.
+The mission, however, noted allegations of vote buying and candidates’ involvement in corruption during the presidential elections.
+The OSCE noted there was legal uncertainty surrounding the first-ever presidential runoff in 2017 because the electoral legal framework contained few runoff provisions.
+While the General Election Commission issued clarifying regulations in a timely manner, there was widespread perception that parties blurred the line between governing and campaigning between the two rounds of voting.

 Participation of Women and Minorities: No laws limit participation of women or members of minorities in the political process, and they did participate.

 Section 4.
 Corruption and Lack of Transparency in Government

 The law provides criminal penalties for corruption by officials, but the government did not always implement the law effectively, and corruption continued at all levels.
 Some officials engaged in corrupt practices with impunity.
 The government implemented the second year of a three-year action plan, the National Program Combatting Corruption, adopted in 2016.
 The criminal code contains strict liability provisions for corruption and corruption-related offenses for public servants and government officials.
 For example, the code dictates that those sentenced for corruption may not work in public service.